Home Expeditions Antarctica Expedition Guide

 Penguin chicks, maximum wildlife density

-January typically offers the most spectacular wildlife activity of the season — penguin chicks are mobile and numerous, whale concentrations are at their peak, and the landscape has a more dynamic quality as ice conditions evolve.
+January typically offers the most spectacular wildlife activity — penguin chicks are mobile and numerous, whale concentrations are at their peak, and the landscape evolves dynamically as ice conditions change.
 The best month for wildlife photographers wanting penguin chick behaviour.
 Also the busiest and most expensive month.
 January departures require the most advance planning of any point in the season.

 February & March — Late Season